Jeadie/miniature-guacamole/assignment_1/sudoku/README.txt

     3. Runs all Sudoku files from 1->n for all three models: `python testing.py compare n`

     4. Run a single Sudoku file against all three models. `python testing.py compare_file <FILENAME>`
+  NOTE: For the second two usages to work, the problems folder must be located within this. i.e. 'sudoku/problems/'.